espressif/esp-idf/docs/api-guides/build-system.rst

 $(COMPONENT_LIBRARY) for the project make process to link into the app binary.

-(Actually, even this is not strictly necessary - if the COMPONENT_ADD_LDFLAGS variable is set then the component can instruct the linker to link other binaries instead.)
+(Actually, even this is not strictly necessary - if the COMPONENT_ADD_LDFLAGS variable is overridden then the component can instruct the linker to link other binaries instead.)

 .. _esp-idf-template: https://github.com/espressif/esp-idf-template
 .. _GNU Make Manual: https://www.gnu.org/software/make/manual/make.html
-.. [#f1] Actually, some components in esp-idf are "pure configuration" components that don't have a component.mk file, only a Makefile.projbuild and/or Kconfig.projbuild file.
-However, these components are unusual and most components have a component.mk file.
-A component must have at least one of these three files.

 Custom sdkconfig defaults